-- Commercial entities are released from the obligation to make advance PIT payments in year 2020 without paying late payment interest.
+- Individual economic operators are released from the obligation to make advance PIT payments in year 2020 without paying late payment interest.

 - Time for the submission of the annual reports for 2019 of commercial entities is extended for 3 months (until 31 July 2020, whereas for the medium-sized, large companies and parent companies, time for preparing consolidated annual report is extended until 31 October 2020).

 - Municipalities will have the right to postpone real estate tax payments within 2020.

 - The State Revenue Service is not obliged to adopt negative decisions in respect of participants of the enhanced cooperation program until year 2023 if the respective entity is affected by the COVID-19 crisis.

 - Undenatured alcohol used in the manufacture of alcohol-containing disinfectants is exempt from excise duty if the purchase or production of denatured alcohol due to the spread of COVID‑19 is significantly inconvenient or not feasible.

 - 100% reduction in excise duty security for a temporarily registered consignee who imports and (or) receives alcohol from another Member State.

 - 90% reduction in general excise duty security for the approved warehouse keeper carrying out the production of alcohol.